vanshbulchandani/NetflixGPT/README.md

     -   implement sign in user api
     -   created Redux Store with user Slice
     -   implemented sign out feature
+    -   imp bug fix : firstly we created our navigation inside our body component but we want naviation to be at the root level so then we created it inside our header component as only a valid user can access the browse page
+    -   Unsubscribed to the onAuthStateChanged callback
+    -   add hardcoded values to the contants file
+    -   register for tmdb api and create an app and get access token
+    -   get data from TMDB NowPlayingMovies List
+    -   Custom hook for nowPlayingMovies
+    -   create movieSlice
+    -   update store with movie data
+    -   Planning for MConatainer and SecondaryContainer
+    -   Fetch data for trailer video
+    -   update store with trailer video data
+    -   embedded the yt video and make it autoplay on mute
+    -   added tailwind classes to make it look awesome

 # Features